 Formally called Glechoma hederacea L., this is a perennial weed that has a creeping growth habit.
 It lays prostrate along the ground with square stems and roots at every node.
 Its leaves are round with toothed edges, and its stems and leaves produce a mint-like odor when crushed.
 Ground-Ivy is more readily controlled than the previous two types of weeds; however, like most of the weeds mentioned, it will take an ongoing effort by a lawn care professional to control it.

 Other weeds found on home lawns that are considered difficult to control include field bindweed, wild strawberry, mossy stonecrop, yarrow, and knotweed.
 A combination of proper cultural practices, adequate nutrition and a progressive weed control program that may include repeat applications of government-regulated weed control materials will help to control these weeds over time.
 It may require several years of effort by a lawn care professional and the homeowner before adequate control of these weeds is achieved.

 - Field horsetail Equisetum arvense L.

-These weeds are seldom a concern in home lawns, however, when they do appear they can present a major problem.
-All are perennial plants and are extremely persistent.
+These weeds are seldom a concern in home lawns; however, when they do appear, they can present a major problem.
+All are extremely persistent perennial plants.
 All reproduce by underground stems called rhizomes that make them very difficult to control.
 They cannot be selectively controlled on a lawn using weed control materials.
 They can, however, be effectively dug out of a lawn as long as care is given to remove entire plants, including all underground reproductive structures (seeds, rhizomes, roots).